-- A. Move to continue with direction - B. Recommend approval to the City Commission of the historic property Ad Valorem Tax Exemption Application for improvements to the property at 101 NE 5th Street, Del-Ida Park Historic District, by finding that the request and approval thereof is consistent with the Comprehensive Plan and meets the criteria set forth in the Land Development Regulations.
+- A. Move to continue with direction - B. Recommend approval to the City Commission of the Historic Property Ad Valorem Tax Exemption Application for improvements to the property at 1420 North Swinton Avenue, Individually Designated, by finding that the request and approval thereof is consistent with the Comprehensive Plan and meets the criteria set forth in the Land Development Regulations. - C. Recommend denial to the City Commission of the Historic Property Ad Valorem Tax Exemption Application for improvements to the property at 1420 North Swinton Avenue, Individually Designated, by finding that the request is inconsistent with the Comprehensive Plan and does not meet the criteria set forth in the Land Development Regulations.

-C. Recommend denial to the City Commission of the historic property Ad Valorem Tax Exemption Application for improvements to the property at 101 NE 5th Street , Del-Ida Park Historic District , by finding that the request is inconsistent with the Comprehensive Plan and does not meet the criteria set forth in the La Development Regulations.
-PUBLIC AND COURTESY NOTICES Courtesy Notices are not applicable to this request X Public Notices are not required for this request.
-X Courtesy Notices were provided to the following, at least 5 working days prior to the meeting: \underline{X} Agenda was posted on (2/29/20), 5 working days prior to meeting.
+PUBLIC AND COURTESY NOTICES \underline{X} Agenda was posted on (10/28/20) 5 working days prior to meeting.